HISPlayer/UnrealWindows-SDK/hisplayer-api.md

   * **STOP**: The content is stopped.
   * **PLAY**: The content is playing.
   * **PAUSE**: The content is paused.

+* **enum class HISPlayerLogLevel**: The different log levels.
+The log levels are accumulative, meaning that, when a higher log level is choosen, the logs of lower levels will also be displayed.
+For example: If Error level is choosen, only Error logs will be displayed.
+If Debug level is choosen, Debug, Info, Warning and Error messages will be displayed:
+  * **DEBUG**: Logs messages useful for debugging and troubleshooting purposes, typically only visible during development.
+  * **INFO**: Provides general informational messages about the application's execution.
+  * **WARNING**: Indicates potential issues or situations that may require attention.
+  * **ERROR**: Indicates critical errors that may prevent the application from functioning correctly.
+  * **NONE** : No log messages will appear.

 * **struct FHISPlayerPlaybackProperties**: Use these properties to change the playback’s behavior from the editor.
   * **bool bAutoplay**: The content will automatically play after buffering is complete.